Back to all tools

 • Compare multiple sizes to see how text scales.

-• Avoid reuploading others' thumbnails without permission.
+• Avoid reuploading others' thumbnails without permission or a clear legal basis.

 • Use consistent naming when archiving files.